 The Bankruptcy Act applies to all economic operators and their creditors.
-For the purpose of the Bankruptcy Act, economic operator means:
+For the purpose of the Bankruptcy Act, economic operator refers to:

-- business associations, private pension funds, cooperative societies, associations, etc, established in Hungary; and - all other legal entities and unincorporated organisations qualified as business associations under national law, as well as any other organisation pursuing economic activities that has its centre of main interests within the territory of the European Union according to Regulation (EU) 2015/848 and of which the insolvency proceedings to which it is subject fall within the scope of Regulation (EU) 2015/848.
+- business associations, private pension funds, cooperative societies, associations, etc, established in Hungary; and - all other legal entities and unincorporated organisations qualified as business associations under national law, and any other organisation pursuing economic activities that has its centre of main interests within the territory of the European Union as defined in Regulation EU/2015/848 and the insolvency proceedings to which it is subject fall within the scope of Regulation EU/2015/848.